winesapOS/winesapOS/README.md

 Not planned to support:

-- Built-in sound.
 - Built-in Bluetooth and/or WiFi.

 It is easier and more reliable to buy additional hardware and use a USB-C hub than to rely on hacky Linux drivers for Mac.
-Workarounds do exist for [sound](https://github.com/davidjo/snd_hda_macbookpro) and [WiFi](https://gist.github.com/roadrunner2/1289542a748d9a104e7baec6a92f9cd7#gistcomment-3080934) on the 2016-2017 Macbook Pros.
+Workarounds do exist for [WiFi](https://gist.github.com/roadrunner2/1289542a748d9a104e7baec6a92f9cd7#gistcomment-3080934) on the 2016-2017 MacBook Pros however speeds are reported as being slower.

 ## Hardware